Kathleen Grigg Founder of Chiari Connection International Support/Information Group

 Contributions made to make Chiari Connection International's web site possible.
 Thanks to all who contributed!!!

-We would like to take this opportunity to offer our deepest thanks to Billy "Joey" Rowe, Jr., a list member and moderator.
+We would like to take this opportunity to offer our deepest thanks to Billy "Joey" Rowe, Jr., a list member, moderator, and Co-Owner.

 It is though his extreme generosity that this web site was able to come to fruition far sooner than we had ever